-The Data Protection Act 2018 came into force on 25 May 2018.
-The Act, which replaces the 1998 Act, provides a legal framework for data protection in the UK.
-It is supplemented by the General Data Protection Regulation (GDPR), the legal framework that sets guidelines for the collection and processing of personal information of individuals within the European Union (EU).
+The Data Protection Act 2018 provides a legal framework for data protection in the United Kingdom (UK).
+It incorporates the General Data Protection Regulations (GDPR), the legal framework that sets guidelines for the collection and processing of personal information of individuals within the European Union (EU) and is sometimes referred to as UK GDPR.

-The General Data Protection Regulation (GDPR) significantly updates previous Data Protection law to reflect changes in technology and the way organisations collect and use information about people in the 21st century.
+UK GDPR significantly updates previous Data Protection law to reflect changes in technology and the way organisations collect and use information about people in the 21st century.
 It regulates the processing of personal data and gives rights of privacy protection to all living persons.

-In accordance with the GDPR and DPA, we at Rockcliffe CE School recognise that we collect and process personal data and because we decide how and why we do that, we are data controllers.
-This means that we have legal obligations to people regarding how we handle their data and manage their privacy and we must register as a data controller with the Information Commissioner's Office (ICO) Anyone can read the details of our ICO notification by going online to https://ico.org.uk/esdwebpages/search and entering our registration number.
-Data controllers are normally organisations and not people although our Head teacher is responsible for everything we do day-to-day and we have appointed a Data Protection Officer (DPO).
+In accordance with the DPA, we at Rockcliffe CE Primary School recognise that we collect and process personal data and because we decide how and why we do that, we are data controllers.
+This means that we have legal obligations to people regarding how we handle their data and manage their privacy and we must register as a data controller with the Information Commissioner's Office (ICO).
+Anyone can read the details of our ICO notification by going online to https://ico.org.uk/esdwebpages/search and entering our registration number.
+Data controllers are normally organisations and not people although our Head teacher is responsible for everything we do day-to-day, and we have appointed a Data Protection Officer (DPO).